GreenTree Hospitality Group (NYSE:GHG) Posts Quarterly Earnings Results, Misses Expectations By $0.10 EPS

-GreenTree Hospitality Group (NYSE:GHG) issued its earnings results on Tuesday.
-The company reported $1.06 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.16 by ($0.10), Fidelity Earnings reports.
+GreenTree Hospitality Group (NYSE:GHG) posted its quarterly earnings results on Tuesday.
+The company reported $1.06 earnings per share for the quarter, missing the consensus estimate of $1.16 by ($0.10), Fidelity Earnings reports.
 GreenTree Hospitality Group had a net margin of 27.16% and a return on equity of 17.60%.

-Several analysts have recently commented on the company.
-Zacks Investment Research downgraded GreenTree Hospitality Group from a “hold” rating to a “sell” rating in a research note on Friday, February 19th.
-TheStreet downgraded GreenTree Hospitality Group from a “b-” rating to a “c” rating in a research note on Thursday, February 25th.
+Several research firms have recently weighed in on GHG.
+Zacks Investment Research cut shares of GreenTree Hospitality Group from a “hold” rating to a “sell” rating in a research note on Friday, February 19th.
+TheStreet cut shares of GreenTree Hospitality Group from a “b-” rating to a “c” rating in a research report on Thursday, February 25th.

 GreenTree Hospitality Group Ltd., through its subsidiaries, develops leased-and-operated, and franchised-and-managed hotels under the GreenTree brand in the People's Republic of China.
 As of December 31, 2019, it operated 34 leased-and-operated hotels; and had franchised-and-managed hotels network consisting of 3,957 hotels with 290,026 rooms in operation covering 339 cities in China, and an additional 949 hotels with 68,522 rooms that were contracted for or under development.